 Don’t stress the small stuff

 How many times have you sent a relatively unimportant work email only to start worrying about if the email made sense or you sent it to the right person?
-Rather than just letting it go, after all the email has already been sent, you go back and check the details dreading errors you may (not) find because your boss is a perfectionist.
+Rather than just letting it go, after all the email has already been sent, instead you go back and check the details dreading errors you may (not) find because your boss is a perfectionist.
 Ask yourself, is it really worth it?
 Imagine if that was your last day on earth, is that how you wanted to spend part of it?
 Don’t stress about things that won’t matter in a couple of days or a year’s time.
 No one will remember.
 Move onto the more meaningful and important tasks.

 Written and published with full permission from Mel of Sydney, Australia